TallKite/linnstrument-firmware/README.md

 PRESET DISPLAY: PROGRAM CHANGE AND BANK SELECT

 To send a Bank Select message instead of a Program Change message, hold the blue dot in the lower left corner and swipe (or tap the green/red buttons) as usual.
 When swiping, the message is sent on touch release, not new touch.
 This prevents a single swipe sending multiple messages and overwhelming your synth.
+See https://www.kvraudio.com/forum/viewtopic.php?t=570851.

 PITCH YIP GONE